-If you are one of the millions of people who feel nervous, uncomfortable or insecure about presenting and public speaking this article will help you.
+Are you one of the millions of people who feel nervous or uncomfortable about public speaking?

-This is a statement I can make with great confidence, as Mindful Presenter has spent over a decade helping some of the most intelligent, creative and talented professionals in the world to manage and overcome their fear of public speaking.
+Mindful Presenter has spent over a decade helping professionals all over the world to manage and overcome their fear of public speaking.

-Here at Mindful Presenter Ltd we believe that Mark Twain was right when he said, “There are two types of speakers: Those who get nervous and those who are liars.”
+“There are two types of speakers: Those who get nervous and those who are liars.”
+Mark Twain

-Please don’t delude yourself that you have been handpicked by the Universe as one of the select few to feel the fear of public speaking during your time here on earth.
+You weren’t handpicked by the Universe to feel the fear of public speaking during your time here on earth.

 It’s a global and densely populated club; you are not alone.

-I believe it was the late Dr Wayne Dyer who said, “If you change the way you look at things, the things you look at change.”
+“If you change the way you look at things, the things you look at change.”
+Dr Wayne Dyer